 Even good foods can cause havoc in your life.
-Here are a few to watch out for.
+Here are a few negative side effects of eating healthy to watch out for.

-Check out Jackie’s comments on DietDetective.com from this past Tuesday- October 14th, 2008.
+Check out Jackie’s comments on good foods gone bad for DietDetective.com on October 14th, 2008.

 Food: Dried fruits.